Horseshoe: Process of shoeing

 Hot shoes are placed in water to cool them.
 The farrier then nails the shoes on by driving the nails into the hoof wall at the white line of the hoof.
 The nails are shaped in such a way that they bend outward as they are driven in, avoiding the sensitive inner part of the foot, so they emerge on the sides of the hoof.
 When the nail has been completely driven, the farrier cuts off the sharp points and uses a clincher (a form of tongs made especially for this purpose) or a clinching block with hammer to bend the rest of the nail so it is almost flush with the hoof wall.
-It prevents the nail from getting caught on anything, and also helps to hold the nail, and therefore the shoe, in place.
+This prevents the nail from getting caught on anything, and also helps to hold the nail, and therefore the shoe, in place.

 The farrier then uses a rasp (large file), to smooth the edge where it meets the shoe and eliminate any sharp edges left from cutting off the nails.